nickforce989/spectral_density_spectroscopy_2024/README.md

 Single plateaus fits (Figs. 10 left panel, 11 left panel, 12 left panel, 13 left panel) can be reproduced by using the example code in ``plateaus/check_meson.py``.

-To find all the GEVP plateaus results that are shown in the papers, run ``bash run_plateaus.sh``.
+To find all the GEVP plateaus results from scratch, selecting the plateaus extents by hand, run ``bash run_plateaus.sh``.
 Firstly, ensure that the HDF5 file containing all the data is present in the  directory ``input_correlators/``.

 ## Contributing